cabalamat/rtmods/mods/invasion_range.md

 # invasion_range = increased invasion ranges

 * By: cabalamat
+* Added to Rtmods by: cabalamat
 * Version: 1.0
 * Date: 2020-Dec-11
+* Date added to Rtmods: 2020-Dec-11

 The **invasion_range** mod increases the ranges at which invasions are possible.
 The purpose is to make invasions easier.